 Daylight saving starts on the weekend

-Daylight saving will start at 2am on Sunday 4 October in ACT, NSW, SA, Tas and Vic, with clocks going forward 1 hour.
+Daylight saving will start at 2am on Sunday 3 October, with clocks going forward 1 hour in:

 Daylight saving doesn't apply in Western Australia, the Northern Territory or Queensland.

 What do employees get if they work overnight when daylight saving starts?

 You should check your award, enterprise agreement or employment contract to see if there is anything about daylight saving in it.
 If it doesn't say anything, all employees who work overnight when daylight saving starts are paid according to the clock (follow the clock).

 Daylight saving starts by rolling the clock forward to 3am.
 This means that employees who work an overnight shift work 1 hour less but are still paid for the full shift.

 When daylight saving ends and the clock is rolled back an hour, employees will work for an extra hour but are paid according to the clock.